0n0w1c/Foundations/readme.md

 ---

 #### Limitations:
+All actions *should be limited* to the Nauvis surface, Space Age surfaces are not supported at this time.
 Tiles placed or removed with the selection tools are not "Undo"-able, use them with some caution.
 Not compatible with multi-player mode, single-player mode only.